ObedAmpah/WP-MetaBox-4.3.11-Field-Coda-Clips/readme.md

 ## Description:

-Based on the [Custom Metaboxes WP Plugin](https://github.com/WebDevStudios/Custom-Metaboxes-and-Fields-for-WordPress), the meta box fields have been broken out into Coda Clips for quicker assembly of your custom metaboxes.
+Based on the [Meta-Box Plugin](https://github.com/rilwis/meta-box), the meta box fields have been broken out into Coda Clips for quicker assembly of your custom metaboxes.

 Find information on Coda IDE here: [CODA by Panic](https://panic.com/coda/)